Tilbury

-Tilbury (or Tilbury Town) is a port town in the borough of Thurrock, Essex, England on the Thames.
-The present port was established as separate settlement near East and West Tilbury and Tilbury Fort in the late 19th century, on land that was mainly part of Chadwell St Mary.
+Tilbury (or Tilbury Town) is a port town on the north bank of the Thames in the borough of Thurrock in Essex, England.
+The town was established as separate settlement near East and West Tilbury and Tilbury Fort in the late 19th century, on land that was mainly part of the parish of Chadwell St Mary.
 The Gravesend–Tilbury Ferry was an ancient and important crossing point.
 Tilbury is part of the Port of London with a major deep-water port which contributes to the local economy.
-Situated 24 miles (38.5 km) east of central London and 23 miles (37 km) southwest of Southend-on-Sea (the nearest city), it is the southernmost point in Essex.
+It lies 24 miles east of central London and adjoins the town of Grays.
+It is the southernmost point in Essex.
+At the 2021 census the Tilbury built up area had a population of 14,185.

 Etymology

 The name of the present town of Tilbury is derived (by way of the port) from the nearby settlements of East and West Tilbury.
 The name of these settlements is derived from the Saxon burgh, "fortified place", either belonging to Tila, or perhaps at a lowland place.
 The 8th century spelling (Bede) was "Tilaburg", and the spelling in Domesday was "Tilberia".
 The town is alternatively known as Tilbury Town to distinguish it from East and West Tilbury.